 By Miriam Raftery

-Hear our interview by clicking the audio link above.
+Hear our interview by clicking the audio link and scroll down to read highlights.

 June 25, 2017 (San Diego) – East County Magazine sat down for an interview with Morgan, the San Diego Union-Tribune reporter who has been named “Journalist of the Year” by the Society of Professional Journalists (SPJ) in San Diego.